What kinds of squirrels live in Central Texas?

 Can squirrels damage a home?

 Squirrels, much like any other rodent, can cause extreme damage to a home or business.
 These creatures will chew through wood or exterior siding in hopes of getting inside the home.
 Once they get inside, the damage doesn’t stop.
 Squirrels can chew through electrical wiring, plastic, and even furniture.
 In many cases, squirrels have started fires because they gnawed on dangerous electrical wires.
 Even if these squirrels do not cause physical damage to your home or business, their vacation in your home can harm your health.
 These rodents can easily carry disease, and their droppings can be incredibly harmful.
 While these furry acrobats can be mesmerizing to watch, it is necessary that you have them removed from your home immediately.

 As the winter months are approaching in Central Texas, it is important to be on high alert for squirrels or any other kind of pests in your home.
 If you’re looking to avoid any unwanted roommates, read more about how to prevent entry or infestation of your space.
-If you’re already seeing signs of an infestation in your home or business, call 855Bugs to schedule a free inspection today!
+If you’re already seeing signs of an infestation in your home or business, call 855Bugs pest control in Waco Texas, or Temple Texas to schedule a free inspection today!